The best animation software: reviewed and tested for 2D and 3D artists

 Moho Pro is known for its excellent vector tools, intuitive rigging system and 2D VFX workflow, as well as the brilliant bitmap capabilities that enable you to draw freehand.
 While the Pro edition is aimed at those already working in animation, there is also the easy to use and cheaper Moho Debut aimed at beginners, which retains the excellent vector drawing and rigging tools but offers a simpler approach.

-Best 2D animation for professionals
+Best animation software overall for 3D

 Our expert review: